openstack/keystone/doc/source/architecture.rst

 -----------------

-Largely designed for a common use case around service catalogs in the keystone project, a catalog backend that simply expands pre-configured templates to provide catalog data.
+Largely designed for a common use case around service catalogs in the keystone project, a templated backend is a catalog backend that simply expands pre-configured templates to provide catalog data.

 Example paste.deploy config (uses $ instead of % to avoid ConfigParser's interpolation)